4 Remote Car Starters that Work with Any Vehicle

 4. Prestige APS997Z: Best range

-Mid-priced but full of features, the Prestige APS997Z has an impressive range of one mile.
+Mid-priced but full of features, the Prestige APS997Z remote car starter has an impressive range of one mile.

-It does all the things you want a remote car starter to do: turn on the ignition and get the temperature right for you, lock/unlock doors, turn on lights, open the trunk, and auto-shutoff that reduces idling, for example.
+It does all the things you want a remote car starter installation to do: turn on the ignition and get the temperature right for you, lock/unlock doors, turn on lights, and open the trunk.
+It even has auto-shutoff to reduce idling.

 But it’s also got a howling siren, a silent car alarm system, and shock sensor in case anyone gets aggressive with your vehicle.